 The ownership of telecommunication services and the subsequent revenues raised, have increasingly become a political issue in Yemen.
 In 2019 it was reported that the internationally recognised government had moved Tele Yemen’s headquarters from Sanaa into Aden, in order to regain control of it.

-In this situation, just supplying basic telecommunications services to the community becomes extremely challenging.
-It is difficult to perform maintenance to infrastructure in areas of open conflict and the safety of staff must be a top priority.
+Supplying basic telecommunications services to the community has become extremely challenging in Yemen.
+It is difficult to perform maintenance on infrastructure in areas of open conflict and ensure the safety of staff.

-Despite this however, it is also vital that emergency communications services are available in order to perhaps convey warnings to citizens; allow aid organisations to co-ordinate their efforts; facilitate crisis mapping and provide information regarding access to food and medical relief.
+However, it is also vital that emergency communications services are available in order to convey warnings to citizens; allow aid organisations to co-ordinate their efforts; facilitate crisis mapping and provide information regarding access to food and medical relief.

 Please note: Yemen can be a difficult market to research given the volatile civil unrest and rising concerns regarding famine.
 All recent statistics are estimated only as the current situation is largely unknown.
 There is reportedly significant destruction to telecoms infrastructure.

 TeleYemen, Public Telecommunications Corporation (PTC), Yemen Mobile, SabaFon, MTN Yemen, Y Telecom, Emergency Telecommunications Cluster (ETC), DARE submarine cable consortium.

 Table of Contents

 Mobile & Wireless Broadband and Media